Coming to the sanctuary and have questions?

 Therapy participants will have the opportunity to engage with most of our animal residents and our therapy dog during their sessions, as long as the environment is safe for both the animal and the therapy participant.
 Our interactions with the animals in therapy sessions are consent based, and animals may opt out of interactions.
 We never guarantee any specific animal will want to participate in a therapy session.
 We always respect the boundaries of our animal residents, just as we do for people.
 We practice our partnership with animals in this way because of how it benefits both the therapy participant and the animal.
 By entering into a mutual and reciprocal relationship with the animal residents, we are able to work on important skills such as cognitive flexibility, social-emotional awareness, empathy, and problem solving.

 At Heartland, we have a multi-dimensional team of therapists with a variety of backgrounds!
-We have Recreational Therapists (CTRS), Social Workers (CSW, APSW, or LCSW), an Art Therapist (MS-ATR) and Yoga Therapist.
+We have Recreational Therapists (CTRS), Social Workers (CSW, APSW, or LCSW), an Art Therapist (MS-ATR), a Marriage and Family Therapist (MFT-IT) and Yoga Therapist (C-IAYT).
 They each may use the skills and knowledge from their unique backgrounds as a resource during sessions, but they all use our program’s individualized and child-led experiential therapy model while working with participants.
 All of our therapists are trained in working with our animal residents, and all can incorporate animal interactions and care into sessions as their participants express interest.

 You can read the bios of all of our program’s therapists on our Staff page, under the Program Staff section.